 Downgrade Alert for Boston Properties (BXP)

-Boston Properties (NYSE:BXP) was downgraded from Outperform to Neutral at RW Baird today.
-The stock closed yesterday at $127.91 on volume of 1.0 million shares, above average daily volume of 968,000.
+Boston Properties (NYSE:BXP) was downgraded from Overweight to Equal Weight at Morgan Stanley today.
+The stock closed yesterday at $139.07 on volume of 429,000 shares, below average daily volume of 592,000.

 Boston Properties, Inc. is a real estate investment trust.
 The trust owns, manages, and develops office properties in the United States, with a significant presence in Boston, Washington, D.C., Midtown Manhattan and San Francisco.